apostrophe/JavaDocsSearch/readme.txt

 try using ports 80/443 -- UPDATE: NOT NEEDED
-	there are restrictions to using ports unto 1000(?), so you must continue to higher ports (eg 8080 and 8443), and then map the higher ports to map 80 and 443 using NAT sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080 sudo iptables -t nat -I OUTPUT -p tcp -d 127.0.0.1 --dport 80 -j REDIRECT --to-ports 8080
+	there are restrictions to using ports under 1000(?), so you must use the conventional higher ports (eg 8080 and 8443), and then map them 80 and 443 using iptables' NAT feature

+		sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080 sudo iptables -t nat -I OUTPUT -p tcp -d 127.0.0.1 --dport 80 -j REDIRECT --to-ports 8080